- the parole of spouses, children and parents of Active Duty Members of the United States Armed Forces;

 - Evidence that you are an active duty member of the United States Armed Forces, in the Selected Reserve of the Ready Reserve or proof that you previously served in the United States Armed Forces or the Selected Reserve or the Ready Reserve such as a photocopy of both the front and back of the service member’s military identification card (DD Form 1173);

 - Evidence of any additional favorable discretionary factors that the applicant wishes to have considered like letter of reference, proof of educational or professional accomplishments, or community service.

 After the grant of parole, what is the next step?

-We have offices conveniently located in Sacramento and the Bay Area (Santa Clara and San Francisco) but we help clients all over the U.S. and abroad.
+We have offices conveniently located in Sacramento Stockton but we can help you all over the U.S. and abroad.
 Even if you have to move regularly for your military commitments we can still help you and your family.
-Contact us at (916) 613-3553.
+Contact us now at (916) 613-3553 or (209) 219-2377.